alexh3422/alexh3422/README.md

-I am currently enrolled in the University of Washington's Coding Bootcamp
+I am a recent graduate of the University of Washington's Full Stack Web Development course

 I am excited to combine my passion of technology with my career!